• Volcano Triathlon

 Why did you get into the world of the deep end?

-Honestly I don't have the genetics, speed or explosiveness of a "top" of any short distance, but mentally I am a rock in ultra-distance events in which it is only worth holding on and holding on.
-Going through similar situations hardens you and you can face greater challenges every time.
-I come from competing several years in Multiadventure Raids; By far the toughest tests that exist, in which we chained several days without sleep.
+Honestly, I don't have the genetics, speed or explosiveness of a “top” of any short distance, but mentally I am a rock in ultra-distance events in which the only thing to do is hold on and hold on.
+Going through similar situations makes you tougher and you can face greater challenges each time.
+I have been competing for several years in Multiadventure Raids; by far the toughest tests that exist, in which we chained together several days without sleep.

 When you did your first Ironman did you think about everything you were going to do later?